These 4 Sites Will Let You Sell Gift Cards Online to Make Extra Cash

 You also maintain control over your listing.
 If your card doesn’t sell in the first couple of days, you can always adjust the price to attract more buyers.
 Or you can unlist it if you change your mind.

-If you do decide to sell a gift card this holiday season, shop around and find the best offer.
+If you do decide to sell a gift card, shop around and find the best offer.
 Check with two or three companies before handing over your gift card.

 And remember, you can buy discount gift cards on all these sites, too.
-Keep them in mind when you need a gift next holiday season.
+Keep them in mind when you need a gift.